ibm-cloud-docs/vmwaresolutions/vcenter/vc_viewinginstances.md

 | Customer Edge VM SSH[^nsxt2] | The username and password that you can use to access the Customer Edge VM through KVM or SSH connection. |
 | NSX Service Edge VM IPs[^nsxt5] | The IP address or addresses for the Service Edge VM. |
 | NSX Service Edge VM SSH[^nsxt6] | The username and password that you can use to access the Service Edge VM through KVM or SSH connection. |
-{: caption="Table 4. vCenter Server access information for instance-related components" caption-side="top"}
+{: caption="Table 4. vCenter Server access information for instance-related components" caption-side="bottom"}

 [^nsxt1]: Single-zone instance, NSX-T only.